NicolasFlamel1/MWC-Validation-Node/README.md

 	return EXIT_SUCCESS;
 }
 ```
 All node functions throw a runtime exception if they fail.
 All callback functions may be running in a separate thread so make sure any variables access in them are thread safe.
 Only one callback function will run at a time and access to the node within the callback functions is thread safe.
-Don't call a node's destructor, node.broadcastTransaction(), or node.broadcastBlock() inside the callback functions.
+Don't call a node's destructor, `node.broadcastTransaction()`, or `node.broadcastBlock()` inside the callback functions.

 The following flags can be defined before `#include "./mwc_validation_node.h"` to enable or change certain features:
-* `#define DISABLE_SIGNAL_HANDLER`: Don't use builtin signal handler for SIGINT that stops the node.
+* `#define DISABLE_SIGNAL_HANDLER`: Don't use builtin signal handler for `SIGINT` that stops the node.
 * `#define ENABLE_FLOONET`: Uses floonet instead of mainnet.
-* `#define ENABLE_TOR`: Uses the Tor SOCKS5 proxy listening at localhost:9050 for all peer communication.
-This address can be changed by providing an address and port to the node's constructor.
+* `#define ENABLE_TOR`: Uses the Tor SOCKS5 proxy listening at `localhost:9050` for all peer communication.
+This address can be changed by providing an address and port to the node's `node.start()` function.
 * `#define ENABLE_MEMPOOL`: Enables keeping track of transactions in the node's mempool.
-Mempool related node callback functions and node.getNextBlock() can be used with this enabled.
+Mempool related node callback functions and `node.getNextBlock()` can be used with this enabled.
 * `#define PRUNE_HEADERS`: Removes headers after they are no longer needed to verify the blockchain.
 * `#define PRUNE_KERNELS`: Removes kernels after they are no longer needed to verify the blockchain.
 * `#define PRUNE_RANGEPROOFS`: Removes rangeproofs after they are no longer needed to verify the blockchain.